ted-tanner/seagreen/Readme.md

 ## TODO

+* Use stdint types in macros rather than int/long/short/etc
 * Multithreaded scheduler (in a separate header).
   - Linked list for threads that is synchronized using something similar to Linux's RCU.
 * Blocking thread pool for making synchronous functions async (sort of)